Third Degree Films

-Third Degree Films is the umbrella name for the American Los Angeles-based heterosexual pornographic film studio Zero Tolerance Entertainment (ZT), both of which produce gonzo pornography.
+Third Degree Films is the umbrella name for the independent American Los Angeles–based heterosexual pornographic film studio Zero Tolerance Entertainment (ZT), both of which produce gonzo pornography.

 History

 The company was founded in 2002 by Joey Wilson.
 In 2006, the company filed a lawsuit against AdultsAllowed.com, seeking more than $15 million in damages for copyright infringement.
 In 2006, the company started including a bonus Spanish language track on all its DVDs, in an attempt to tap into the increasingly important Spanish speaking demographic in the U.S. and Latin America.
 In 2007, the company signed a deal with Hustler TV to provide its content on the channel in North and South America.
 In 2008, ZT brought a lawsuit against DVD rental site Movixo Inc., alleging DVD piracy.
 The case was settled out of court for $15 million.

 In 2009, the Film The Cougar Club directed by Miles Long won an AVN Award for Best MILF Release, setting the bar for films of that genre.
 In 2012, Nylons 8, directed by Miles Long won an AVN Award for Best Foot Fetish/Leg Release Release.

 Pat Myne has also been both a performer and director for Third Degree.